valebes/ppl/README.md

 Crossbeam provides a highly performant channel implementation that provides efficient and reliable communication differents threads.
 It is well-suited for a wide range of parallel computing scenarios.

-Overall, PPL supports the followings backends:
+Overall, PPL supports the following backends:

 - **crossbeam**: Uses the [Crossbeam](https://github.com/crossbeam-rs/crossbeam) channel (**Default**).
 - **flume**: Uses the [Flume](https://github.com/zesterer/flume) channel.